Documentation for Administrators

 3. Click Calculate.

-See Errors, Warnings, Employees, Explain, and Logs for details about payroll calculations.
+See Errors, Warnings, Results, Report, Flagged, Explain Selection & Explain Results for details about payroll calculations.

 Expand or collapse content Errors